Shim06/Anemoia/README.md

 <p align="center">
   Anemoia is a modern Nintendo Entertainment System (NES) emulator, written in C++.
   It aims to provide a performant and modern-looking emulator while ensuring a user-friendly experience for users.
-  This emulator is inspired by the open-source Nintendo Switch emulator, <a href="">Ryujinx</a>.
+  This emulator is inspired by the open-source Nintendo Switch emulator, Ryujinx.
   Anemoia is available on Github under the <a href="https://github.com/Ryujinx/Ryujinx/blob/master/LICENSE.txt" target="_blank">MIT license</a>.
   <br/>
 </p>